Vinfinity-Gaming/webmandel/README.md

 # webmandel
-me and chatgpt's attempt at making a good web mandelbrot explorer
+hi and welcome to me and chatgpt's attempt at making a good mandelbrot web explorer